Skip to Content

 So, to understand this a little better, let’s take a more in-depth look at the type of coat German Shepherds have.

-German Shepherds are double-coated, having two layers of fur.
-The thick, soft, woolly undercoat protects them from the cold and heat and regulates their temperature.
 The outer coat (guard coat) is dense and coarse and protects the skin from water, dirt, and other external environmental factors.

 It’s also why German Shepherds are good outside and working dogs, as they can tolerate many different weather conditions.